Eldest: Setting

 Eldest begins three days after the events of the preceding novel, Eragon, in the dwarf city of Tronjheim, inside of a hollowed mountain named Farthen Dûr.
 Farthen Dûr is in the southeastern part of Alagaësia, the fictional continent where The Inheritance Cycle takes place.
 Throughout the novel, the protagonists travel to many different places: Ellesméra, the elven capital city in the forest Du Weldenvarden, on the northern portion of Alagaësia; Carvahall, a small town located on the northwestern part of Alagaësia in Palancar Valley; and Aberon, the capital of Surda, in the southern portion of Alagaësia.

 Characters

 The story is told in third-person through protagonists Eragon, Roran, and Nasuada.
 Eragon is nearly always accompanied by his dragon Saphira.
 Due to the multiple points-of-view, multiple stories take place concurrently, and the protagonist characters do not meet often.
 Several other characters return from Eragon, including Arya (the elf warrior, daughter of the elven queen), Orik, Roran (Eragon's cousin and a major character), Ajihad (the leader of the Varden, who dies and is replaced by his daughter Nasuada), and Angela (the herbalist).
-Some new characters are introduced in Eldest, such as Oromis and his dragon Glaedr.
-Murtagh appears briefly as a minor protagonist but then reappears later as a primary antagonist with his dragon, Thorn.
+Some new characters are introduced in Eldest, including King Orrin of Surda, as well as Oromis and his dragon Glaedr.